ReadShade/ReadShade/source/depth3d/hardwareguides/sr.rst

 Simulated Reality Displays
 ==========================

-Simulated Reality (SR) Displays, formerly known as Dimenco, are now backed by Leia Inc. This guide will help you get SuperDepth3D working on hardware with SR technology.
+Simulated Reality (SR) Displays, once called Dimenco, are now supported by Leia Inc. This guide will help you use SuperDepth3D with hardware that uses SR technology.

 .. rubric:: Main Website